Stoner19/chainbot/README.md

 where:
 - `BOT_TOKEN` is the bot's token from your Slack app
+- `PORT` is the port the bot api will bind to (set this to 80 for default behaviour)
 - `CLIENT_ID` is the client id from your Slack app
 - `CLIENT_SECRET` is the client secret from your Slack app
 - `MEGA_TOKEN` is the admin/god token of an admin user in Slack
-- `HEROKU_URL` is the full URL of your heroku app, to enable the keepalive feature which prevents the heroku app from sleeping after prolonged inactivity
 - `READ_ONLY_CHANNELS` are the channel ids of channels you want the bot to keep as read-only (separated by commas)
 - `ANNOUNCER_USERS` is a list of user ids that can post through the bot to the read only channels (separated by commas)
 - `MODERATOR_USERS` is a list of user ids that are allowed to use the moderation features (separated by commas)